bluerobotics/bluerobotics.github.io/lumen/index.md

 	<img src="/lumen/cad/lumen-tutorial-3.PNG" class="img-responsive" style="max-width:700px" />
 	This is what the bottom should look like

+6. Set cable flat on a sturdy surface and allow the marine epoxy approximately 2 hours to dry.

 7. Apply marine epoxy to the penetrator until the epoxy is even with the top of the penetrator.